aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfield/result/_index.md

 ### Remarks

-For a text form field the result is the text that is in the field.For a checkbox form field the result can be "1" or "0" to indicate checked or unchecked.For a dropdown form field the result is the string selected in the dropdown.Setting `Result` for a text form field does not apply the text format specified in [`TextInputFormat`](../textinputformat).
-If you want to set a value and apply the format, use the [`SetTextInputValue`](../settextinputvalue) method.For a text form field the [`TextInputDefault`](../textinputdefault) value is applied if *value* is `null`.
+For a text form field the result is the text that is in the field.

+For a checkbox form field the result can be "1" or "0" to indicate checked or unchecked.

+For a dropdown form field the result is the string selected in the dropdown.

+Setting `Result` for a text form field does not apply the text format specified in [`TextInputFormat`](../textinputformat).
+If you want to set a value and apply the format, use the [`SetTextInputValue`](../settextinputvalue) method.

+For a text form field the [`TextInputDefault`](../textinputdefault) value is applied if *value* is `null`.

 ### Examples